Languages and Cultures

 FRE 520-30, Topics: image, texte, musique, Jul 1 - 31,

 class meetings Tues and Thurs mornings 8:30-12:45, Dr. Pauly

-Admission to the Master of Arts in French program of the College of Arts and Sciences is through the Office of Graduate Studies online application form.
-Candidates should submit an application form, a goals statement in French (send directly by email to firstname.lastname@example.org), all graduate and undergraduate transcripts, and two references.
+Admission to the Master of Arts in Languages and Cultures in French is through the Office of Graduate Studies online application form.
+Candidates should submit an application form, a goals statement in French (send directly by email to email@example.com), all graduate and undergraduate transcripts, and two references.
 Applicants must have an undergraduate major in the language, or native fluency and a related four-year university degree.
 You may enroll in up to three seminars while you complete your application process.